Staircasing is the term used to increase the share in your shared ownership home.

 If you choose to use your own surveyor, they must meet the following criteria:

-- Inquilab will require a copy of the valuation report; this should be valid for a period of three months (and should be valid until completion takes place)
+Inquilab will require a copy of the valuation report which should be valid for a period of three months (and should be valid until completion takes place)